 "As many people often travel between our countries, the use of common names will make it a lot easier for them to appreciate the hazards represented by a large storm system."

-The first storm of the year will be called Arwen — a Welsh name thought to be popularised by JRR Tolkien's Lord Of The Rings books.
+The first storm of the year will be called Antoni, followed by Betty and Cillian — a name thought to be popularised by Peaky Blinders actor Cillian Murphy.

 How does the Met Office name storms?